 While there's no evidence that the old woman haunts the third floor halls, there have been reports that the cat does; many times the desk would get a call from the third floor that items had been disturbed or that someone had been sleeping in the bed.
 Maids sent up to tidy the room in question always went up reluctantly, since they often felt the distinctive brush of a cat's body against their legs.
 They always got out as quickly as possible, even if all they had to do was straighten out the coverlet... which held the round impression of a sleeping cat.

-Little Red was the first cure cottage built for the Trudeau sanitarium, and the two sisters who were its inaugural occupants got well.
-Sadly, this would not be the case for all its visitors, in fact, one worker had this brought to his attention in an unforgettable way.
+Little Red was the first cure cottage built for the Trudeau Sanitarium, and the two sisters who were its inaugural occupants eventually got well.
+Sadly, this would not be the case for all its visitors.
+In fact, one worker had this brought to his attention in an unforgettable way.

 It was a normal day for this worker when something unusual caught his eye.
 A slight movement brought to his attention a young boy at the cottage windows.
 He had brown hair and eyes and a gaunt appearance.
-The worker was just realizing the cottage was locked and no one was allowed in - when the boy abruptly vanished.
+The worker was just realizing the cottage was locked and no one was allowed in when the boy abruptly vanished from the window.